jaehyeon-kim/site/content/blog/2017-04-11-serverless-data-product-2/index.md

 * Frontend
     * [Serving a single page application from Amazon S3 - Part IV](/blog/2017-04-17-serverless-data-product-4)

-[**EDIT 2017-04-17**] The Lambda function hander (*handler.py*) has been modified to resolve an issue of *Cross-Origin Resource Sharing (CORS)*.
+[**EDIT 2017-04-17**] The Lambda function handler (*handler.py*) has been modified to resolve an issue of *Cross-Origin Resource Sharing (CORS)*.
 See [Part IV](/blog/2017-04-17-serverless-data-product-4) for further details.

 ## Managing security

 Before deploying a Lambda package, it is necessary to understand the security framework provided by AWS mostly based on [AWS Identity and Access Management (IAM)](https://aws.amazon.com/documentation/iam/).
-To use AWS services (eg downloading a file from S3), AWS needs to identify the user or service (eg AWS Lambda) that makes the API call - this is the **authentication**.
+To use AWS services (e.g. downloading a file from S3), AWS needs to identify the user or service (eg AWS Lambda) that makes the API call - this is the **authentication**.
 Also it needs to be checked whether the user or service has the permission - this is the **authorization**.
 For example, for this POC product development, I created a user and authentication is made by permanent credentials (*Access Key ID* and *Secret Access Key*) given to the user.
 Authorization is managed by *policy* and the following 3 AWS managed policies are attached to the user.

 * AWSLambdaFullAccess
 * AmazonAPIGatewayAdministrator